GeoscienceAustralia/sira/docs/source/ch04_simsetup.rst

   :Data Type:   String.

   :Example:     For a coal-fired power station there might be two
                 commodities, namely coal and water.
+So, there will need to be at least two input nodes, one with a `commodity_type` of 'coal' and the other with `commodity_type` of 'water'.

-                For an electric substation it is electricity.
+                For an electric substation the `commodity_type` is electricity.
                 For a water treatment plant, it is waster water.